Skateboard trucks size guide

-It’s the part of your setup you are least likely to alter over your entire life in skateboarding and it’s the part of your setup that lasts the longest.
-Many people see countless boards and wheels through, all while sticking with the same set of trucks.
+Your trucks (axles) are the part of your setup you are least likely to alter over your entire life in skateboarding, and it’s the part of your setup that lasts the longest.
+Many people see countless boards and wheels through, all the while sticking with the same set of trucks.
 It’s also the component fundamental to stability.

-If you’re setting out to get new trucks, you’ll find that each brand labels trucks differently.
-That means if you were to ride an 8.25-inch board then you’d need Independent 144s, Thunder 148s or Venture 5.6s (each have an axle length of 8.25-inches).
-Check our cool graph for tech info.
+If you’re setting out to buy new trucks, you’ll find that each brand labels trucks differently.
+That means if you ride an 8.25-inch board then you’d need Independent 144s, Thunder 148s or Venture 5.6s (each have an axle length of 8.25-inches).
+Check our cool size chart for tech info.

-You could always mess with the fundamentals at your own risk…it’s rumoured that Reynolds once favoured riding short trucks...maybe that’s the secret to the frontside flip?
+You can always mess with the fundamentals at your own risk.
+It’s rumoured that Andrew Reynolds once favoured riding much narrower trucks - maybe that’s the secret to the frontside flip?

 We're here to help, if you need to talk to someone about your truck needs, don't hesitate to call us - 01702 480 062